 BTW, if you ever thought that a scientist could not be as funny, as entertaining, as witty and as charming as anybody else, then you need to read this book about Dr. Richard Feynman, a Nobel Prize-winning physicist.

 READING ENGLISH WITH CHANACHUR September, 2018

-The entrance exams came in due course, I took them, and I did well.
-Most importantly, to my parents’ relief, I was accepted to attend the school.
-Interestingly, we found out later, that I had done surprisingly well in English.
-But how?
+The entrance exams came in due course.
+I took them and, to my parents’ relief, I was accepted to attend the school.
+But contrary to all expectations, I did surprisingly well in the English test.
+How?
 By visiting my grandparents just a few days before the tests.

 Anyway, my grandparents’ home functioned also as the watering hole for the entire clan.
 On any day of the week, in any week of the month, and in any month of the year, you’d be guaranteed to find clan members there – close or distant, from Dhaka, Bhairab, Chittagong or elsewhere.
 We visited my grandparents frequently.
 My mother could meet any number of her eleven siblings and their families, and forget us children for a few hours.
 And we children could bond with whichever cousins happened to be there.